derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-28/05/2026 18:34:35 : 3 Database Admins walked into a NoSQL bar.
+29/05/2026 18:30:20 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you call a parrot that says "Squawk!
-Pieces of nine!
-Pieces of nine!"?
-A parrot-ey error.
+I had a problem so I thought I'd use Java.
+Now I have a ProblemFactory.
 <!-- replace-with-joke ends -->